-Joanne Marie Hartley,
+Joanne Marie Hartley

 She is preceded in death by her parents, and husband, Rick Hartley Sr.

 Private graveside services will be held on Monday, April 24, 2017 at Bellevue Cemetery.
-Following burial everyone is invited to the VFW Post 1238, 2001 E. Main Street, Bellevue for a Celebration of Life at NOON.
+Following burial everyone is invited to the VFW Post 1238, 2001 E. Main St., Bellevue for a Celebration of Life at noon.

 Joanne’s family would like to thank Dr. Reese, Siedman Cancer Center, Fr.
 Ron Schock, Heartland Hospice, and a very special thanks to Susan Royster R.N.